 The following hospitals I haven’t heard many personal experiences with, so I honestly have less information to give you.
 However, these were the top choices of the doulas I spoke with due to their open-mind to alternative birth choices, making it easier for moms to achieve what they desire.
 In these hospitals, the staff have more experience with moms wanting to incorporate or refuse certain procedures than others in our area might, but they still may be more insistent on compromising with hospital policies.
 Such as if you didn’t want to an IV they may still encourage a heplock “just in case,” or if you didn’t want to be strapped to the bed with fetal monitors they like to get a 20 minute strip of monitoring per hour.

-Gaston Memorial- Midwives also deliver here and the option to labor in a whirl-pool tub is available.
+Midwives also deliver here and the option to labor in a whirlpool tub is available.
 They use one room for labor, delivery, and postpartum and they encourage mother and baby bonding by rooming in with your baby.
 They also have one of the lowest c-section rates in our area!

-Lake Norman Regional- Certified Nurse Midwives deliver here too and alternatives like laboring in a jacuzzi tub is an option here as well.
-This hospital has experienced physicians that help with VBAC’s and have the highest rate of VBAC’s in our area!
+Certified Nurse-Midwives deliver here too and alternatives like laboring in a jacuzzi tub are an option here as well.
+This hospital has experienced physicians that help with VBACs and has the highest rate of VBACs in our area!

 Keep in mind that ultimately it comes down to the provider you chose and how natural-minded they are, not just the hospital.
 Know what you want in your birth experience and ask for it, not all hospitals offer natural friendly alternatives unless you ask.
 Hiring a doula to support you in your decisions and is a great way to help boost your chances of getting the birth you desire, where ever you choose to deliver!